Qatar Airways seeking 25% stake in Virgin Australia

 Qatar Airways unveiled a bid to take a 25 percent stake in troubled airline Virgin Australia on Tuesday, a deal that could shake up Australia’s Qantas-dominated market.

-The airlines, along with Virgin owner Bain Capital, announced details of the proposed agreement, which had long been rumoured, before markets opened in Sydney.
+The airlines, along with Virgin owner Bain Capital, announced details of the long-rumoured agreement before markets opened in Sydney.

 Under the plan, Qatar would take a minority stake in Virgin for an undisclosed sum.